microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Everyday Types.md

 > It might be confusing that a _union_ of types appears to have the _intersection_ of those types' properties.
 > This is not an accident - the name _union_ comes from type theory.
 > The _union_ `number | string` is composed by taking the union _of the values_ from each type.
-> Notice that given two sets with corresponding facts about each set, only the _intersection_ of those facts applies to the _union_ of the sets themselves.
+> Notice that given two sets with corresponding facts about each set, only the _intersection_ of those facts apply to the _union_ of the sets themselves.
 > For example, if we had a room of tall people wearing hats, and another room of Spanish speakers wearing hats, after combining those rooms, the only thing we know about _every_ person is that they must be wearing a hat.

 ## Type Aliases